Richard-wv/stress_sighting_hypothesis/README.md

 Our exploratory phase began with a thorough statistical overview of the dataset, including distributions, outliers, and visual trends.
 Each key variable (UFO sightings, stress event count, and severity) was examined individually and in relation to one another using line plots, boxplots, and correlation matrices.

 From there, we tested whether a simple correlation existed between global stress severity and the number of reported sightings per year.
 Initial results showed a weak-to-moderate positive correlation.
-However, by introducing a 1-year lag to the stress variables — to account for potential delay in public psychological response — we saw a noticeable improvement in correlation strength.
+However, by introducing a 1-year lag to the stress variables to account for potential delay in public psychological response, we saw a noticeable improvement in correlation strength.

-This led to the construction of a linear regression model using 'severity_sum_lag1' as a predictor for 'sightings_per_year'.
-The model confirmed a modest positive relationship, with a slope of approximately 364 — indicating that for each point of increase in stress severity, we might expect an additional 364 sightings the following year.
+This led to the construction of a linear regression model using *'severity_sum_lag1'* as a predictor for *'sightings_per_year'*.
+The model confirmed a modest positive relationship, with a slope of approximately 364, indicating that for each point of increase in stress severity, we might expect an additional 364 sightings the following year.

-While the model’s R-Squared score was relatively low (0.14), this is not unexpected given the exploratory nature of the dataset.
-The regression was not intended for forecasting, but rather to support the hypothesis that societal stress may play a contributing role in increased UFO sighting reports — a theory our analysis consistently reinforced.
+While the model's R-Squared score was relatively low (0.14), this is not unexpected given the exploratory nature of the dataset.
+The regression was not intended for forecasting, but rather to support the hypothesis that societal stress may play a contributing role in increased UFO sighting reports - a theory our analysis consistently reinforced.

 ### Hypothesis Testing Summary